NotAPi/NotAPi_WRO/README.md

 ## 2. Power and Sensor Management
 ### Power System
-The robot is powered by a **4S 18650 Li-ion battery (14.4V, 2200mAh theoretical)**.
+(The robot is powered by a **4S 18650 Li-ion battery (14.4V, 2200mAh theoretical)**.
 To distribute power efficiently, we use two buck voltage regulators:
 - A **12V regulator** for the motor (note: overvolting at 12V causes the motor to go faster, however it increases the likelyhood for it to burn (and even catch fire if not supervised)).
-- A **5V regulator** for all other components, routed through a custom-designed PCB for easy power distribution.
+- A **5V regulator** for all other components.)

 ### Sensors
 The car employs a multi-sensor array for navigation: